ymote/react-tutorial/README.md

 React is all about modular, composable components.
 For our comment box example, we'll have the following component structure:

 ```
-- CommentBox     //CommentBox is the outer component, which is simply a <div>.
+- CommentBox    //the outer component, which is a <div>.
-  - CommentList  //CommentList host a list of comment components.
-It is a <ul>.
+  - CommentList //host a list of comment components, a <ul>.
-    - Comment    //Comment Component is a <div> contains a comment.
+    - Comment   //a <div> contains a comment.
-  - CommentForm  //CommentForm is a <form> to create new comment.
+  - CommentForm //<form> to create new comment.
 ```

 Let's build the `CommentBox` component, which is just a simple `<div>`.